camaraproject/DeviceLocation/documentation/MeetingMinutes/CAMARA Device Location - 2024-03-26.md

 * [Geofencing API - Add Subscription type 'area-left-or-entered' to subscribe to both event in one time](https://github.com/camaraproject/DeviceLocation/issues/138)
   - New issue in Commonalities [Subscription-Issue2: Allow event consumers to subscribe to more than one event types with a single subscription](https://github.com/camaraproject/Commonalities/issues/154)
   - Waiting for Commonalities outcomes
   - As we have several issues aroung Subscriptions and the progress on commonalities are slow we need to speed up the resolution.
-One proposal should be to have a cross meeting with Device Status WG as these 2 projets rely on subscriptions.
+One proposal should be to have a cross meeting with Device Status WG as these 2 projects rely on subscriptions.

 * [Geofencing API - Defining a standard behavior for first event](https://github.com/camaraproject/DeviceLocation/issues/124)
   - Moved to Commonalities [Issue 140](https://github.com/camaraproject/Commonalities/issues/140)